jedisct1/libsodium-doc/helpers/README.md

 `hex_maxlen` is the maximum number of bytes that the function is allowed to write starting at `hex`.
 It should be at least `bin_len * 2 + 1`.

-The function returns `hex` on success, or `NULL` on overflow.
+The function always returns `hex`.
 It evaluates in constant time for a given size.

 ```c
 int sodium_hex2bin(unsigned char * const bin, const size_t bin_maxlen,